What Your Eyes Say About Your Health

 Did you know that your eyes can say a lot about your health?
 During a comprehensive eye exam at Elmquist Eye Group, your doctor will be able to detect signs of eye conditions like glaucoma or cataracts, as well as some serious medical problems like thyroid conditions or diabetes.

 Elmquist Eye Group has served thousands of patients in Cape Coral, Fort Myers, and throughout Southwest Florida since 1992.
-E. Trevor Elmquist, DO, his partner Kate Wagner, OD, and his associates Nina Burt, OD and Sarah Eccles-Brown, MD, provide everyone in the family with personalized care, from children to seniors.
+Our team provides everyone in the family with personalized care, from children to seniors.

 Your Eyes are Windows to Your Health